 At the time of purchase, the property was assessed at $194,100, according to state assessment records.

-That makes her purchase price 40% below the assessed value.
+That indicates a purchase price that was 40% below its real value.